sweetalert2/sweetalert2-laravel/README.md

 Simple and straightforward:

 - The `Swal::fire()` method will pass the options to the [flashed session](https://laravel.com/docs/12.x/session#flash-data).
-- The `'vendor.sweetalert2'` blade template will check if there are any flashed session data and will render the SweetAlert2.
+- The blade partial template will check if there are any flashed session data and will render the SweetAlert2.

 ### 3. Any limitations?